khralovich/khralovich/README.md

-# Hi there 👋 I'm Nasta.
+# Hi there 👋 I'm Nasta

-* 🇵🇱 Born in Belarus, live in Warsaw, Poland.
-* 🤖 Used to be a journalist, but left that job for writing code.
-* 🐍 Currently learning Python and algorithms.
+👩‍💻 I'm a webdev from Warsaw
+🐱 I like well-made designs, cats and playing chess
-* 📮 You can shoot me an email at khralovich@protonmail.com
+📫 Shoot me an email via khralovich@protonmail.com

 ## My tools